will-strader/insurance-risk-ml/README.md

-# Insurance Risk ML
+## Insurance Risk Machine Learning Model

 Predict claim severity from raw policy & loss data, interpret the drivers, and surface insights in a one‑click Streamlit dashboard.
-Built as a showcase of how data science can save insurers $$ by triaging high‑severity claims earlier and optimising reserving.
+Built as a showcase of how data science can save insurers on costs by triaging high‑severity claims earlier and optimizing reserving.

 ![Python](https://img.shields.io/badge/Python-3.9-blue) ![License](https://img.shields.io/badge/License-MIT-green)